Last updated on 22 April 2025

 (a) The duration of the Online Course shall be for a period of 3 months (Course Term).

-(b) You are granted a limited licence to use the Online Course for your own personal, non-commercial purposes during the Course Term.
+(b) You are granted a limited, revocable, non-transferable and royalty-free licence to use the Online Course for your own personal, non-commercial purposes for as long as you are enrolled in the Online Course, it remains available on our Website and you have a valid Account.

-(d) You must not give access to your Account to any other person.
+(f) You must not give access to your Account to any other person.

-(e) We will only revoke your licence and terminate your Account if we suspect, for any reason, in our sole discretion, that you are misusing the licence, for example by distributing the Online Course to other people or giving access to your Account to other people, you are making commercial use of or infringing our intellectual property rights in the Online Courses, or if you do not comply with these terms.
+(g) We will only revoke your licence and terminate your Account if we suspect, for any reason, in our sole discretion, that you are misusing the licence, for example by distributing the Online Course to other people or giving access to your Account to other people, you are making commercial use of or infringing our intellectual property rights in the Online Courses, or if you do not comply with these terms.
 In the event your license is revoked, and your Account is terminated, you will not be entitled to a refund of the Fees.

-(f) Please note that all course materials, whether accessed via the Website or downloaded, are for personal use only.
+(h) Please note that all course materials, whether accessed via the Website or downloaded, are for personal use only.
 Redistribution, sharing, or dissemination of any course materials without our prior written consent is strictly prohibited.

 6. PAYMENT

-(a) (Fees) The Fees for the Online Course is GBP695 (Fees):
+(a) (Fees) The Fees for the Online Course are as set out on our Website (Fees).

-(c) (Changes to Fees) The Fees may be subject to change without notice prior to your Course Enrolment.
+(e) (Changes to Fees) The Fees may be subject to change without notice prior to your Course Enrolment.

-(e) (VAT) Unless otherwise indicated, amounts stated on the Website include VAT.
+(f) (VAT) Unless otherwise indicated, amounts stated on the Website include VAT.
 In relation to any VAT payable for a taxable supply by us, you must pay the VAT subject to us providing a tax invoice to you.

-(f) (Pricing errors) In the event that we discover an error or inaccuracy in the Fees for your Course Enrolment, we will attempt to contact you and inform you of this as soon as possible.
+(h) (Pricing errors) In the event that we discover an error or inaccuracy in the Fees for your Course Enrolment, we will attempt to contact you and inform you of this as soon as possible.
 You will then have the option of enrolling in the Online Course at the correct Fees or cancelling your Course Enrolment.
 If you choose to cancel your Course Enrolment and the Fees have already been debited, the full amount will be credited back to your original method of payment.

 7. VOUCHERS AND DISCOUNT CODES